SIDN/ietf-rpp-core/src/draft-wullink-rpp-core.md

 - Renamed Commands section to Endpoints
 - Removed text about extensions
 - Changed naming to be less EPP like and more RDAP like
+-

+# Acknowledgements

+The authors would like to thank the following people for their helpful text contributions, comments and suggestions.

+- Q Misell, AS207960 Cyfyngedig

 {backmatter}